dparedesh/susy-statistical-interpretation/README.md

 --extraFitConfig '--binnedFitSR Rpc2L1b:meff,Rpc2L2b:met --binnedFitCR CRWZ5j:nJets'
 ```

-which means that it will do a binned and simultaneous fit in the SRs Rpc2L1b and Rpc2L2b in the variables meff and met, respectively, and in nJets in the CRWZ5j.
+which means that it will do a binned and simultaneous fit in the SRs `Rpc2L1b` and `Rpc2L2b` in the variables `meff` and `met`, respectively, and in `nJets` in the CRWZ5j.

 You can have a look at the file `fitConfigSS3L.py` for other options.